MorganBergen/computer-networks/content/network-layer.md

     <img src="./figures/figure4.24.png" width=700px>
 </p>

-once the client receives the dhcp ack, the interaction is complete and the clinet can use the dhcp allocated ip address for the lease duration.  since a client may want to use its address beyond the lease's expiration, dhcp also provides a mechanism that allows a client to renew its lease on an ip address.
+once the client receives the dhcp ack, the interaction is complete and the client can use the dhcp allocated ip address for the lease duration.  since a client may want to use its address beyond the lease's expiration, dhcp also provides a mechanism that allows a client to renew its lease on an ip address.

 from a mobility aspect dhcp does have one very significant shortcoming.  since a new ip address is obtained from dhcp each time a node connects to a new subnet, a tcp connection to a remote application cannot be maintained as a mobile node moves between subnets.